Sajjon/ViewComposer/README.md

 let fooLabel: Label = labelStyle <<- .text("Foo")
 ```

-Here the operator `<<-` actually creates a `Label` direcly, instead of having to first create a `ViewStyle`.
+Here the operator `<<-` actually creates a `UILabel` directly, instead of having to first create a `ViewStyle`.

-Let's look at a ViewController example, making use of `Composable`s and the strength of a default style and the `<<-` operator:
+Let's look at a ViewController example, making use of the strength of predefined styles and the `<<-` operator:

 ```swift
 private let labelStyle: ViewStyle = [.textColor(.red), .textAlignment(.center), .font(.boldSystemFont(ofSize: 30))]